bedax/system/INSTALL.md

 cd [site]
 wp core download

+# if using valet instead of apache:
+valet link
+valet secure

 # wp wants these for later
 # do it now for the permissions
 mkdir wp-content/upgrade